So You Want To Adopt?

 Get a dog For Life

 Sure, it's a long list of questions.
-But a quick stroll through an dog shelter will help you understand why answering them before you adopt is so important.
+But a quick stroll through a dog shelter will help you understand why answering them before you adopt is so important.

 Many of the shelter's homeless dogs are puppies and kittens, victims of irresponsible people who allowed their pets to breed.
 But there are at least as many dogs at the shelter who are more than a year old-dogs who were obtained by people who didn't think through the responsibilities of pet ownership before they got the dog.